elenaspb2019/kubernetes-migration/README.md

 Following step-by-step guide describes how to wrap your application inside Docker image.
 As as example we will take Python application called `ExampleApp`, which accepts HTTP-requests on port 8000.

-1. Create repository structure as follows:
+1. Create folder structure as follows:

 ```text
 quickstart_docker/  # root directory of project